 - Develop a conceptual design for a new tangible user interface

 - Build the tangible user interface you have designed.
 This is an iterative process in which you will re-design, build, and evaluate several times.

 - Document your tangible user interface with pictures, video, diagrams, and text in a public web page.

-- Present the tangible user interfave you have built in the course open house.
+- Present the tangible user interfave you have built in the course virtual open house.

 - Reflect on your own learning and contributions to the project.

-The dates of the assignments, project milestones, and final exam are listed on the schedule.
+The dates of the assignments, project milestones, and quizzes are listed on the schedule.

 Your final grade for the course will be computed as a weighted average of several components.
 The relative weight of each component is shown below: